Eddie McGuire: Media career

-TV and radio hosting: 1994–present

 In 1994, McGuire became one of the hosts of the AFL version of The Footy Show.
 He was initially on the show until 2005, later returning several times.

 McGuire's role at Nine was further expanded in 1999 when he became the host of the Australian version of Who Wants to Be a Millionaire?, a franchise of the globally exported television quiz show.
 In the same year he also hosted the Sydney New Year's Eve 1999–2000 telecast.
 He hosted Who Wants to Be a Millionaire? from its première on 18 April 1999 until 3 April 2006.
 He briefly returned to the show after an 18-month hiatus in 2007 and has occasionally hosted a number of special episodes since then.

 McGuire hosted the annual Australian Logie Awards show in 2003 and 2004 and co-hosted in 2005.

 In January 2007, McGuire returned to regular hosting on the Australian version of the 1 vs. 100 quiz show.

 On 9 June 2008, McGuire temporarily hosted A Current Affair while regular host Tracy Grimshaw was on leave.
 This saw the ratings of the show increase, with 1.42 million viewers tuning in to watch on his first night of hosting.
 Rival program Today Tonight still eclipsed ACA with 1.470 million viewers.
 However, the ratings for ACA slumped to 1.217 million viewers the following Tuesday, while Today Tonight achieved 1.549 million viewers.
 In February 2009, McGuire hosted a telethon for the victims of the Victorian bushfires.
-Since April 2009, McGuire has hosted the teatime game show Millionaire Hot Seat program, which airs at 5:00 pm.
+From April 2009 to November 2023, McGuire hosted the teatime game show Millionaire Hot Seat program, which aired at 5:00 pm.
 He also hosted a fundraising telethon from Brisbane on 9 January 2011 for victims of the 2010–2011 Queensland floods alongside Leila McKinnon and Karl Stefanovic at Suncorp Piazza.